 At ComMotion – Community In Motion, we believe that everyone should get a chance to experience the many benefits of movement and dance.
 ComMotion provides free and low-cost classes and workshops for people of all ages and abilities, including military veterans, cancer survivors, seniors, and kids.
 Our programs are completely portable and adaptable to nearly any space, and can be taught in both English and Spanish.
-In 2018, we taught more than 1300 people at over 30 locations.
+Since 2018, we taught more than 10,000 people at hundreds of locations and online.
 Our youth programs are suitable for preschool and K-12.
-We have worked with numerous partners including the Boys and Girls Club of Wake County, Polk County Schools, Cathedral School, Cardinal Gibbons High School, and Edenton Street United Methodist Church.
+We have worked with numerous partners including the Wake County Schools, Boys and Girls Club of Wake County, Polk County Schools, Cathedral School, Cardinal Gibbons High School, and Edenton Street United Methodist Church.